List of Kamen Rider Ex-Aid characters: Tsukuru Koboshi

 Tsukuru Koboshi (小星 作, Koboshi Tsukuru) is a video game developer for Gemn Corp.'s development team who spent five years developing the Rider Gashats.
 Following the apparent death of company CEO, Kuroto Dan, and Gemn Corp. suffering financial problems, Koboshi attempts to keep the company afloat by developing a new game called Ju Ju Burger.
 With support from his coworkers on the development team and the new CEO, Ren Amagasaki, they complete the game using Kuroto's private terminals, though Koboshi is infected with the Bugster Virus.
 The Burgermon Bugster emerges from Koboshi as a result, but he embraces it as a friend after seeing the monster is based on one of Ju Ju Burgers characters.
 When Burgermon inadvertently causes panic outside Gemn Corp.
-Koboshi and Emu Hojo intervene, but Kuroto kills Burgermon and confiscates the Ju Ju Burger Gashat in retaliation for someone creating a game without his permission.
-While mourning Burgermon, Koboshi is recruited by Taiga Hanaya to develop the Maximum Mighty X Gashat so Emu can defeat Kuroto.
+Koboshi and Emu intervene, but Kuroto kills Burgermon and confiscates the Ju Ju Burger Gashat in retaliation for someone creating a game without his permission.
+While mourning Burgermon, Koboshi is recruited by Taiga to develop the Maximum Mighty X Gashat so Emu can defeat Kuroto.
 Following this, Koboshi eventually becomes the new CEO of Gemn Corp. and posthumously makes Burgermon a company mascot.

 Tsukuru Koboshi is portrayed by Shohei Uno (宇野 祥平, Uno Shōhei).

 Ride-Players

-The Ride-Players (ライドプレイヤー, Raido Pureiyā) are civilians infected with the Bugster Virus who transform using mass-produced Kamen Rider Chronicle Gashats and initially wield Ride-Weapons (ライドウエポン, Raido Uepon), which function as a dagger and gun, until they steal the Gamer Riders' Gashats to access the corresponding Gashacon Weapon.
+The Ride-Players (ライドプレイヤー, Raido Pureiyā) are civilians infected with the Bugster Virus who transform using mass-produced Kamen Rider Chronicle Gashats and initially wield Ride Weapons (ライドウエポン, Raido Uepon), which can switch between Sword Mode (ソードモード, Sōdo Mōdo) and Gun Mode, until they steal the Gamer Riders' Gashats to access the corresponding Gashacon Weapon.
 As participants of the Kamen Rider Chronicle event however, defeated players face the risk of being turned into data saved on Proto Gashats and fueling the Bugsters' plot to eliminate humanity or dying from the Bugster Virus if they quit the event without having defeated an opponent.